baby scan and gender disappointment,

 • your support system

-• whether you allow yourself to process the feelings
+• whether and how you process the feelings

-For others, gender disappointment can linger even after birth.
+For others, it can linger even after birth.

-But for most parents, it does go away within weeks.
+But for most mum, it goes away naturally within weeks.

 And if it doesn’t?